How to Get Rental Car Insurance

 5. 5

-If damage occurs and you need to file a claim under the card's CDW benefit, the card issuer will require the rental agreement, the damage report, the repair invoice, and proof that you paid with the qualifying card.
-Keep all documents until the rental is fully resolved.
+If you need to file a claim, the card issuer requires the rental agreement, the damage report and the repair invoice, along with proof of payment on the qualifying card.

 How to Buy Rental Car Insurance Online Before Your Rental